All Episodes

 Don't go away.

-Delta Airlines and United Airlines have begun discussing a combination between the nation's second and third largest carriers that would keep the United name and the corporate headquarters in the Chicago area, United.
+Delta Airlines and United Airlines have begun discussing a combination between the nation's second and third largest carriers that would keep the United name and the corporate headquarters in the Chicago area.

 United and Delta are discussing combining.

-There is a sense of urgency in the talk.
+There is a sense of urgency in the talks.

 There's a sense of urgency in the talks, which have been going on for some time, and they continued as recently as a week or so ago.

-An official with knowledge of the talks said Wednesday, the official spoke on condition of anonymity because a person was not authorized to speak publicly.
+An official with knowledge of the talks said Wednesday, the official spoke on condition of anonymity because the person was not authorized to speak publicly.

 They want to get something done before a new administration gets in.